GenericMappingTools/gmt/doc_classic/rst/source/greenspline.rst

     eigenvalues whose ratio to the largest eigenvalue is less than *value* [Default uses Gauss-Jordan elimination to solve the linear system and fit the data exactly].
-Optionally, append **+f**\ *file* to save the eigenvalue ratios to the specified file for further analysis.
+Optionally, append **+f**\ *file* to save the eigenvalues to the specified file for further analysis.
     Finally, if a negative *value* is given then **+f**\ *file* is required and execution will stop after saving the eigenvalues, i.e., no surface output is produced.
 Specify **-Cv** to use the